UniExeterRSE/intro-version-control/resources.md

 title: Resources
 ---

-*Please note, this workshop is under development.
-Links to additional resources or supplementary material will appear here nearer to the time of the workshops.*
+*Please note, this workshop is under development, so the material on this page is subject to change.*

 ## Command line navigation